 If your tire pressure warning light illuminates and you pull over to find your tire flat, you will need to change your tire itself.
 Illuminating your hazard lights will all you to communicate with those passing you that you are stopped on the side of the road and to avoid driving too close.
 Once your tire is completely changed you can simply put turn your hazards off an continue driving down the road.

-If you find your car needs an emergency stop on the side of the road the best thing to do would be to turn your hazard lights on.
+If you find your car needs to make an emergency stop on the side of the road, resulting in a towing service.
+The best thing to do would be to turn your hazard lights on, and wait for the tow truck to arrive.
 When slowing down to move to the side of the room you should first turn on your turn signal to warn those behind you.
 Once your car is parked fully turning on your hazard lights is advised to make sure that there is no one coming too close to your car.

 When Not to Use Hazard Lights